Safety Deposit Current Accounts Bill [HL]

 Groups Affected

-• Banks and Building Societies: Required to offer safety deposit accounts, potentially incurring increased administrative and compliance costs.
+- Banks and Building Societies: Required to offer new accounts, comply with regulations, and potentially face penalties for non-compliance.
+They may incur administrative costs.

 Powered by nyModel